My game plan is to research, condense my findings, and translate it into everyday language for busy people.

 — Dr. Rachel Yehuda, Ph.D.
 Director of Mount Sinais Traumatic Studies Division

 When Was MDMA First Considered for Clinical Use?

 MDMA first received attention in the 1970s when psychologists started using it alongside psychotherapy to enhance communication.
-It wasn't until 1988 that it gained its reputation as a party drug, which lead to its designation as a schedule 1 drug via the Controlled Substances Act by the U.S. Drug Enforcement Administration.
+It wasn't until 1988 that it gained its reputation as a party drug, which led to its designation as a schedule 1 drug via the Controlled Substances Act by the U.S. Drug Enforcement Administration.
 This made it an illegal substance.

 In 2010, testing MDMA for the treatment of PTSD was revived.
 It was tested for helping alcohol dependency and for social anxiety in autistic adults in 2019.
 It was in 2017 that the FDA claimed that the designated MDMA-assisted therapy psychotherapy was a "breakthrough therapy" for the treatment of PTSD.
 There are presently several sites in the U.S., Canada, and Israel with phase 3 trials.
 In several European countries, phase 2 trials are occurring.
 The FDA may approve MDMA-assisted therapy as soon as 2022.

-History of Trials of MDMA
+History of Trials

 - In Spain, from 2000 to 2002 the very first clinical trial for the use of MDMA-assisted psychotherapy was done involving six women who were suffering from chronic PTSD due to sexual assault.
 It was shown that PTSD was diminished in these women.
 However, due to the group being small, it did not allow for statistical analysis.
 The main conclusion that was derived was that the MDMA-assisted therapy was both physically and psychologically safe.